 Members of Terrafirma can submit a claim by logging into their account, and clicking on the link to "Submit a Claim."
 This link will take you to the claims form.
 Fill out as much of the claims form as you can and click "Submit" when you are done.
 You can stop and save your form at any time.
 Your claim will not be submitted until you click on the Submit button.

 The process for submitting a placeholder claim is the same as for filing a regular claim (see above).
-The difference is that, once you have entered all of your information, you will click on “File a Placeholder Claim” instead of “Submit.”
+The difference is that you will select "Yes, file a placeholder claim" as your answer to the first question.